WildZarek/42cleaner/README.md

 # How to use

-Clone this repository by using de following command:
+Clone this repository by using the following command:

 ```bash
 git clone https://github.com/WildZarek/42cleaner.git
 ```

-Then, change to the new donwloaded folder:
+Then, change to the new downloaded folder:

 ```bash
 cd 42cleaner